loneMtnTech/aci_fabric_manager/README.md

 ## Customization

-while you can modify the roles directly its designed to be modified via variables.
+Designed to be modified via variables.
-You can access the default yaml variable files inside the collection.
+If you have installed via galaxy you can access the default yaml variable files inside each role.
 The default path is

 `~/.ansible/collections/ansible_collections/lonemtntech`

-You will find the default files inside /roles/rolename/default/main.yml. copy that to your inventory variables and any changes you make will override the defaults.
+You will find the default files inside /roles/*rolename*/default/main.yml The easiest way to customize is to create a [host_vars folder](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#organizing-host-and-group-variables),paste in the default yaml file from the role then make changes

 I do make use of yaml anchors to add links between variables.
 For example, a domain can reference a vlan pool this way.
 The rest is standard yaml

 ```